Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 >
 > These names are a combination of the rank (derived from Hokkien number names) and
 > either the suit name or some nickname based on the middle portion of the
-> card,[@ChikiCards p.
-121] which is slightly bigger there than in the Indonesian
+> card,[@ChikiCards 121] which is slightly bigger there than in the Indonesian
 > version.
 >
 > </dd>